Savings Account Interest Rate Scorecard

 A Sampling of Savings Account Interest Rates

 The Savings Account Interest Rate Scorecard highlights some of the leading accounts available online.
 If you just want to know where to find a decent rate, you're in the right place.
-However, if you insist on earning the absolute highest rates (at least where they stand today - don't be surprised if they change), you'll need to do more research.
+However, if you insist on earning the absolute highest rates (at least where they stand today, but they're subject to change), you'll need to do more research.

 To be included on the Scorecard, banks must be FDIC insured.